openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 :ref:`SFD Taking a Practice Exam`.

-.. important:: Before you take an exam with online proctoring, read the following documents to make sure you know what is allowed or not allowed during a proctored exam, and make sure your computer and browser version are compatible with the online proctoring software.
+.. note:: Before you take an exam with online proctoring, read the following documents to make sure you know what is allowed or not allowed during a proctored exam, and make sure your computer and browser version are compatible with the online proctoring software.

  * :ref:`Online Proctoring Rules`